RC helicopter controls

 Coaxial rc helicopters are fixed pitch and so altitude is controlled by adjusting the motor speed and hence the main rotor RPM, thus changing the associated amounts of lift generated.

-There are many 2 channel rc helicopters available these days but they aren't very controllable and you need to be aware of this when considering buying such a radio control helicopter.
+There are some 2 channel rc helicopters available these days but they aren't very controllable and you need to be aware of this when considering buying such a radio control helicopter.

 The 2 channel helis have no pitch control whatsoever - only main and tail motor speed control, and sometimes this might only be a simple on/off function.
 Their simplicity means they are cheap to buy, which is great, and they are still good fun to fly, but they don't give you an accurate experience of flying a radio control helicopter.

-The downside to such helicopters is that the torque force is only vaguely compensated, and as a result the helicopter will often spin round during flight, particularly when motor speeds are changed and at take-off.
+The downside to such helicopters is that the torque force is only vaguely compensated, and as a result the helicopter will often spin round during flight, particularly when motor speeds are changed.

 But with some degree of trimming and tweaking, it is possible to get them flying in wide circles in a controlled way to produce some realistic looking flights, as my brother demonstrates in this video [opens Windows Media Player] with a Syma Dragonfly 2 channel helicopter.